A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Introduction

-An increasing number of studies have been inspired by the neural mechanisms to solve the SLAM problem. \emph{RatSLAM} in~\cite{milford2004ratslam} utilized place cells and head direction cells to build a hippocampal model named pose cell network to integrate odometry motion data and landmarks from vision sensors when mapping.
-In addition, a considerable number of related studies have been published for this navigational model, employing many types of sensors, including cameras~\cite{milford2013brain,zhou2017brain,yu2019neuroslam,milford2008mapping}, RGB-D sensors~\cite{tian2013rgb}, and sonar sensors~\cite{steckel2013batslam}.
+An increasing number of studies have been inspired by the neural mechanisms to solve the navigation~\cite{bing2018end,lechner2020neural,bing2020indirect} and SLAM problem~\cite{milford2004ratslam}. \emph{RatSLAM} in~\cite{milford2004ratslam} utilized place cells and head direction cells to build a hippocampal model to integrate motion data and landmarks from vision sensors when mapping.
+In addition, a considerable number of related studies have been published based on this navigational model, employing many types of sensors, including cameras~\cite{milford2013brain,zhou2017brain,yu2019neuroslam,milford2008mapping} and RGB-D sensors~\cite{tian2013rgb}.

-With the advantages of \LiDAR sensors including high accuracy and stability, significant potential exists to further improve the overall performance of the biologically inspired SLAM system by using \LiDAR sensors.
+\LiDAR sensor, which corresponds to animal echolocation that exists in some bat species and odontocetes, has the intuitive advantage in detecting boundaries in the environment.
+In addition, with the advantages of \LiDAR sensors including high accuracy and stability, significant potential exists to further improve the overall performance of the biologically inspired SLAM system by using \LiDAR sensors.
 However, to date, little literature has been published with regard to \LiDAR-based biologically inspired SLAM approaches.
-The main challenge for \LiDAR-based biologically inspired SLAM methods lies in the high computational complexity, due to the large scale of \LiDAR point cloud.
-In addition, biologically inspired methods involving loop closure also require a reliable algorithm to detect loop closures in real-time.
+Considering the connection to echolocating animals, it is intriguing to explore the applications and investigate the advantages of \LiDAR sensors in biologically inspired navigation.
+Due to the developments of neuromorphic chips~\cite{davies2018loihi,furber2014spinnaker} and the emerging deployments of navigational models~\cite{kreiser2018pose,kreiser2018neuromorphic}, a \LiDAR-based biologically-inspired model with higher performance also has the potential to benefit the navigation system for biomimetic robots.
+Hence, in this work we focus on leveraging \LiDAR sensors in biologically-inspired SLAM.